manoharpeddapelli928-hash/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project
 Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demonstates a comprehensive data warehousing and analytics solution, from building a data warehouse  to generating actionable insights.
 Designed as a portfolio project highlights industry best practice in data engineering and analytics

+#Data Architecture

+The data architecture for this project follows Medallion Architecture Bronze, Silver and Gold layers:

 ## Project Requirements
 ### Building the Data Warehouse (Data Engineering)